stuartherbert/putting-ansible-to-work/introduction.md

 # Introduction

-This is a book on getting started with Ansible, an open-source software provisioning tool that is starting to find an audience amongst developers who also do some sysadmin work.
+This is a getting started guide for Ansible, an open-source software provisioning tool that is starting to find an audience amongst developers who also do some sysadmin work.
 (Plenty of sysadmins are adopting it too).

-It complements the official documentation written by the great folks over at AnsibleWorks.
+It complements the official documentation written by the folks over at AnsibleWorks.

 ## Who Is This Book For?

-I've written this book primarily for developers who currently do some sysadmin work too, and who are looking to use Ansible to start automating provisioning and deployments.
+I've written this book for developers who do some sysadmin work too, and who are interested in using Ansible to start automating provisioning and deployments.

 If you're a full-time sysadmin who is new to Ansible, you'll also get a lot out of this book.

 <div class="callout info" markdown="1">
 #### What You Already Need To Know